Monday, October 2, 2017

 Will just take the opportunity here to especially flag up Parker's High Pop rock and folk album reviews for the Irish Times which were compiled some time ago by Belfast's Lagan Press.
 This is an utterly exceptional collection of vintage music journalism - Parker's reviews being tight, funny, enthusiastic and highly informed.
 It includes many albums recorded by Parker's personal favorites which clearly included Steely Dan, The Band and Joni Mitchell but the critques cover a huge amount of artists and styles in the 1970-76 period from The Incredible String Band to Dr Feelgood.
 His reviews of Lennon's Some Time in New York City and Dylan's Self-Portrait in particular are utterly unreserved.
 This is an incredibly warm, interesting and witty book in itself and merits many a return reference - do find a space for this on your bookshelf if you are a music fan of the period.

-Parker grew up in Sydenham in Protestant East Belfast facing the modern day George Best Airport.
+Parker grew up in Sydenham in Protestant East Belfast across the dual carriageway and railway line from the modern day George Best Airport.
 His funeral took place there too though he had lived the latter part of his life in South West London and previously in Edinburgh.
 Parker's ashes were to be scattered from the Larne-Stranraer ferry in the middle of the Irish Sea - an irreverent yet deeply symbolic farewell to the restless natives of Britain and Ireland from a true radical and a man of profound intelligence and heart.

 Sunday, March 26, 2017